rsdoiel/antenna/socal_north.md

 ---

-## Canyon Fire crosses into LA County, threatens power lines and forces evacuations
+## Canyon Fire containment grows as flames threaten power lines and force evacuations

 date: 2025-08-07, updated: 2025-08-08, from: The LAist